Cinnamon Apple Bread Recipe

 This moist cinnamon apple bread will soon become your next family favorite.
 A simple and easy, oil-based recipe.
-And, with a combination of apples, spices, both white and brown sugar.
+And, with a combination of apples, spices, and both white and brown sugar.
 It takes just 10 minutes to mix and 40 minutes to bake.

-Why make this recipe
+Why is this the best recipe

 - Most of the ingredients in this recipe are simple pantry staples or easy to find.